Molly-Mae Hague

-Molly-Mae Hague (born 26 May 1999) is an English reality television personality.
-She took part in the fifth series of the ITV2 dating reality television show Love Island.
-Along with partner Tommy Fury, she finished as a runner-up of the series.
-She is a brand ambassador for PrettyLittleThing.
+Molly-Mae Hague (born 26 May 1999) is an English media personality, influencer, and businesswoman.
+She was a contestant on the fifth series of the ITV2 dating show Love Island in 2019, where she finished as a runner-up alongside her partner Tommy Fury.
+In 2023, she began appearing in the Netflix documentary series At Home with the Furys.
+Hague was a brand ambassador for PrettyLittleThing before stepping down in 2023 to focus on motherhood.
+She launched her clothing brand, Maebe in 2024.

 Early life

-Hague was born in Stevenage and grew up in Hitchin, Hertfordshire.
+Molly-Mae Hague was born on 26 May 1999 in Stevenage and grew up in Hitchin, Hertfordshire.
 Her parents were both police officers.
 She has one sister.
 She attended The Priory School, Hitchin.
 As a teenager, Hague participated in beauty pageants, being crowned Miss Teen Hertfordshire in 2015 and World Teen Supermodel UK in 2016, going on to be awarded first runner-up at the international competition.

 Career

 In 2019, Hague entered the fifth series of Love Island on Day 4.
 She coupled up with Tommy Fury and the pair made it to the final, finishing in second place.
 She also appeared on a spin-off starring Fury and Curtis Pritchard called The Boxer & The Ballroom Dancer and made an appearance in an episode of Tyson Fury: The Gypsy King.
 Hague's Instagram following reportedly grew from 160,000 to almost three million during her time in the Love Island villa.

-After leaving Love Island, Hague reportedly signed a £500,000 deal with PrettyLittleThing and in August 2021 was hired as the firm's creative director after previously serving as a brand ambassador.
+After leaving Love Island, Hague reportedly signed a £500,000 deal with PrettyLittleThing and in August 2021 was hired as the firm's creative director after previously working as a brand ambassador.
 Hague has also launched a self tanning range and had sponsorship deals with Starbucks.

 In August 2023, Hague appeared in the Netflix documentary series At Home with the Furys alongside her boyfriend Tommy Fury, which follows the lives of boxer Tyson Fury and his family.
 In November 2024, Amazon Prime Video confirmed that a new series with Molly-Mae Hague will premiere in January 2025.

-In Sept 2025, Hague won an award for 'Behind it All' at the National Television Awards in the Authored documentary category.
+In September 2025, Hague won an award for 'Behind it All' at the National Television Awards in the authored documentary category.
+In October, a second season was announced.

+In March 2026, Hague appeared on The Great Stand Up to Cancer Bake Off on Channel 4; was declared "Star Baker" and won the episode.